richealgomes/richealgomes/README.md

 -  I'm now learning **react and back-end**

+-  Exploring new technologies and developing software solutions and quick hacks

 -  feel free to ask me anything about web development

 -  my email address is rae01912334124@gmail.com